 How Insurance Policy Limits Will Impact a Pedestrian Case’s Worth

 Finally, the at-fault driver’s insurance policy limits can play a surprising role in a pedestrian accident case’s worth.
 Insurance policies have limits, which are the maximum amounts that the insurance company is required to pay out per person injured and per accident under a single policy.
 If your losses happen to exceed the at-fault driver’s policy limits, their insurer does not have to pay the difference.
 Any amount over policy limits will be lost, or you will have to file a personal injury lawsuit against the at-fault driver personally.
 However, the driver may not have the funds to cover your awarded compensation.
-If that were to occur, a West Palm Beach pedestrian accident lawyer can help identify all other potential options for recovering the compensation you deserve.
+If that were to occur, a Pedestrian Accident Lawyer can help identify all other potential options for recovering the compensation you deserve.